Building this site with Hugo and GitHub Pages

 Changing the date format

-At the top of this page, the date on which this guide was posted is listed.
-The format of that date, and all other dates on the site, is controlled centrally so that if you want to change the date format, you don’t need to change each page individually.
+At the top and bottom of this page, the date on which this guide was posted is listed.
+The format of that date, and all other dates on the site, is controlled centrally.
+This means, if I want to change the date format, I don’t need to change each page individually.
 In the config/_default/params.yaml file, there is a block which looks like:

 # Localization